What are the benefits of QR Code Tags?

 - Unlimited space for information – With no limit to the amount of information that can be linked to QR Codes, you don’t have to worry about how much data is stored.
 This means you have endless possibilities with how you use QR Codes for your operation.

-- Unique – Because of the way QR Codes are engineered, endless amounts can be created for your business with each being unique to the application.
+- Unique – Because of the way QR Codes are engineered, the amount of unique variations which can be created for your business is almost unlimited.

-- Affordable – Given the functionality QR Codes provide, they are surprisingly affordable when compared to similar technology solutions.
-Usually, a small fee is required to use a QR Code software service, and the printing doesn’t break the bank either.
+- Affordable – Given the functionality QR Codes provide, they are surprisingly affordable when compared with the investment required to install RFID technology.
+If using a QR Code software service, a small fee is often required, but the amount is minimal.
+The manufacture of them doesn’t break the bank either.

 Which is the better solution for tagging?

 In a situation where technology is required for your safety tagging solution, there is one option that takes the edge.